 Hi!
-Thanks for dropping by and my contact info and social media links are below.
+Thanks for dropping by my contact info and social media links:

 - Twitter (UkeOttawa)

-I studied German at university in Montreal and also did a Library Studies degree as well.
-I have worked in the hi-tech sector and for the government.
-I have also taken off time from work at different points to work on my own projects (and lounged about as well! hehe).
-I have had an internet presence since 1995 when I created my first Edgar Allan Poe fansite “The House of Usher.” (archived for historical purposes).
+I did a BA in German Studies at Concordia University in Montreal and also a Masters of Library Studies at McGill University in Montreal.
+I have worked in the hi-tech sector (areospace and configuration management) and for the federal government in Ottawa as a librarian and information management specialist.
+I have also taken off time from work at different times to work on my own projects (and lounged about as well! hehe).
+I’ve had an internet presence since 1995 when I created my first Edgar Allan Poe fansite “The House of Usher.” (archived for historical purposes on archive.org) but I will keep up a few pages now on my new blog.
+I have produced a Halloween album and even had my own ukulelenorth.ca site that I am now hosting here.

 Things I like:

-- international cinema, TV shows (Person of Interest, Hawaii Five-0, Elementary, Sherlock, Mad Men)
+- international cinema, TV shows (Person of Interest, Hawaii Five-0, Elementary, Sherlock, Mad Men, NCIS Hawaii, Manifest, Blacklist)

-- Gregorian chant, classical music (Bach, etc), folk music, Latin music (Pink Martini), etc.
+- Pink Martini, Gregorian chant, classical music (Bach, etc), folk music, etc.

 - Indian food, Mexican food, vegetarian food, red wine, white wine, Johnnie Walker Black